SAP-samples/btp-developer-guide-cap/documentation/saas/cep/5-prepare-for-kyma.md

 ## Build the Images

 Configure `containerize.yaml` at the root of your project.
-Once all configurations are done, deploy with `cds up`.
+Once all configurations are done, deploy with `cds up -2 k8s`.

 > **Note:** Set `BP_NODE_VERSION: "20"` to pin Node.js to version 20 LTS.
 Without it, the Paketo buildpack selects Node.js 26, which requires `libatomic.so.1` — a library not present in the `paketobuildpacks/run-jammy-base` runtime image, causing the container to crash on startup.